How Different Faiths See Animals and Our Relationship with Them

 Much of the justification for how humans see and treat animals comes from our beliefs about what our faiths teach us.
 What is our role in the lives of animals?
 What’s their place in our lives?

-In this section you may be surprised to learn what many different faith leaders and scriptures actually have to say about animals.
+You may be surprised to learn what many different faith leaders and scriptures actually have to say about animals.
 Faiths will be added as their section is completed.

 “If we take The Scriptures seriously, we have to take these relationships (with animals and the earth) seriously because the relationship with God does not begin and end in ourselves.
 It begins with God and you and me and the whole created order.”